Last Modified February 12, 2015

 What is it?

-The Site Allocations and Development Management Policies document (SADM for short) will form part of Hertsmere’s new Local Plan, and will therefore be part of the development plan for the borough up to 2027 alongside the Core Strategy 2013.
+The Site Allocations and Development Management Policies document (SADM for short) will form part of Hertsmere’s new Local Plan for the borough up to 2027 alongside the Core Strategy 2013.

 The SADM policies document has two main purposes:

 (1) to define sites and areas for specific purposes; and

-(2) to provide environmental criteria, against which development proposals and planning applications can be judged.
+(2) to provide environmental criteria which development proposals and planning applications can be judged against.

 The SADM provides more detail for sites and policy areas (such as the Green Belt and town centres) and more detail to guide development.

 The Core Strategy was adopted in January 2013.
 This sets out how we will accommodate future housing, economic development needs and community facilities and protect the environment.
 We are committed to providing 4,000 new homes over 15 years between 2012 and 2027 along with supporting jobs and infrastructure.

 The appendices are available to download separately due to the file sizes involved: